gofractally/psibase/doc/psidk/src/specifications/app-architecture/app-interfaces.md

 Apps built on psibase make use of shared infrastructure, and as such have the option to interoperate in ways that are difficult or impossible for traditional web apps.
 On the server side, psibase services can simply call synchronous actions on each other.
 On the client-side, interfaces can make synchronous or asynchronous calls between each other.

-The libraries that are provided to service/interface developers make it easy to make such inter-app calls.
-On the client-side, when inter-app calls are made, each app interface is instantiated in its own domain, which ensures that local data remains isolated from all other apps except that which is intentionally exposed through an interface.
+On the client-side, an app may initiate a call to a function defined in the app-interface of another app.
+When this happens, a message is passed from the user interface of one app to the [supervisor](./supervisor.md), which then instantiates the target app interface in its own app domain, which ensures that local app data remains isolated except that which is intentionally exposed through an app interface.

 ```mermaid
 sequenceDiagram